-No one likes getting sick, least of all kids – and there are plenty of infectious diseases in Singapore that parents hope their kids never catch!
-We’ve lived through epidemics like Zika, SARS and H1N1, so we know infectious diseases are no joke.
+No one likes getting sick, least of all kids – and there are plenty of infectious diseases in Singapore that parents hope their kids never catch (we’re looking at you Covid).
+We’ve lived through epidemics like Zika, SARS and H1N1, as well as living through a pandemic right now!
+So we know infectious diseases are no joke.

-Most parents agree that vaccines are a good preventative measure against infectious diseases and make sure they stay on top of their kids’ immunisation schedule.
+Most parents agree that vaccines are a good preventative measure against infectious diseases, and many will stay on top of their kid’s immunisation schedule.
 However, when it comes to the yearly flu vaccine, parents stand divided.
 Some feel it’s a no brainer since it can help prevent the illness altogether, especially during flu season, while others think it’s unnecessary.

-The flu vaccine for kids is not compulsory in Singapore.
-However, the Ministry of Health recommends those who are at high risk of developing complications from the flu to get the vaccine every year.
+Getting the flu vaccine for your kids is not compulsory in Singapore.
+However, the Health Promotion Board advise those who are at high risk of developing complications from the flu to get the vaccine every year as part of its National Children Immunisation Schedule.
 These include children aged six months to less than five years, as their immunity is quite low.

 How does the flu vaccination work?

-The flu (or influenza) is a droplet transmitted disease that affects the respiratory system and causes symptoms like high fever, congestion, sore throat and sneezing.
-The vaccine costs between $20 and $30 (source: HealthHub) and contains a deactivated virus which trains the immune system to identify and attack it at the next encounter.
-The most common side effects are mild pain and redness in the area the shot was administered.
+The flu (or influenza) is a droplet-transmitted disease that affects the respiratory system and causes symptoms like high fever, congestion, sore throat and sneezing.
+The vaccine contains a deactivated virus which trains the immune system to identify and attack it at the next encounter.
+The most common side effects are mild pain and redness in the area that the shot was administered.

-“I am a squillion percent pro-vaccine and would absolutely only ever listen to professional advice on this topic.
-My kids are fully inoculated with the essentials, and I am a huge believer in protecting my family, and the community, from awful diseases that cause complications that far outweigh the risk of vaccine injury.
-Gut instinct on the flu jab (with no back-up, I haven’t spoke to a doc on this yet, so please don’t blast me) is that flu is a killer to some for sure, but there are SO many strains of flu that a vaccine seems unnecessary.
-For now it would be a no. This may change once I have more information.
-Personally (and I am not a doctor so this is just my opinion) I feel that flu is often misdiagnosed… My kids have a cold?
+Mum-of-three, Tracy says, “I am a squillion percent pro-vaccine and would absolutely only ever listen to professional advice on this topic.
+My kids are fully inoculated with the essentials.
+I am a huge believer in protecting my family, and the community, from awful diseases that cause complications that far outweigh the risk of vaccine injury.
+Gut instinct on the flu jab (with no back-up, I haven’t spoken to a doc on this yet, so please don’t blast me) is that flu is a killer to some for sure, but there are SO many strains of flu that a vaccine seems unnecessary.
+For now, it would be a no. This may change once I have more information.
+Personally (and I am not a doctor, so this is just my opinion) I feel that flu is often misdiagnosed.
+My kids have a cold?
 They claim flu (and their teachers tell them they have flu.
 It’s NOT FLU).
-Real flu is awful, but the flu jab doesn’t always work and, I believe, can make you feel lousy anyway”
+Real flu is awful, but the flu jab doesn’t always work and, I believe, can make you feel lousy anyway.”

-We asked Dr Leong Hoe Nam, an expert on infectious diseases, who practises at Mount Elizabeth Novena Hospital Singapore, to address some of the top concerns parents have about the flu vaccine…
+We asked Dr Leong Hoe Nam, an expert on infectious diseases based at Mount Elizabeth Novena Hospital Singapore, to address some of the top concerns parents have about the flu vaccine:

 1. There’s no point vaccinating because the flu vaccination changes every year.

-Dr Leong: “The flu vaccine composition changes every 6 to 24 months.
-No vaccine means you get no protection for that year.
-It’s like insurance – in the year you pay for insurance, you get protection, in the years you don’t pay, you don’t.”
+“The flu vaccine composition changes every 6 to 24 months.
+It’s like insurance – in the year you pay for insurance, you get protection, in the years you don’t pay, you don’t.
+No vaccine means you get no protection for that year.”

 3. My child is super healthy and never gets sick.

-4. There are harmful chemicals in flu vaccinations that are bad for the body.
+4. There are harmful chemicals in the flu vaccine that are bad for the body.

-Dr Leong: “Flu vaccines contain only salted viruses and no chemicals.
+“Flu vaccines contain only salted viruses.
 The viruses are killed and dissected into fragments, and then reconstituted with water.
 To maintain the stability of the virus particles, a little salt is added.
-There are several misconceptions that there are aluminium and mercury in them but the influenza vaccines in Singapore do not contain these chemicals.”
+There are several misconceptions that there is aluminium and mercury in them, but the influenza vaccines in Singapore do not contain these chemicals.”

 5. My child already gets too many shots.